-The St. Francis Emergency Fund provides emergency grants to students who have encountered a sudden and unforeseen emergency.
-Grant funds may be used for, but are not limited to, medical emergencies, loss of employment, critical car or home repairs, and other unforeseen situations.
-Please note that this emergency grant cannot be used for tuition, books, or to offset poor financial management.
+The Franciscan Emergency Fund provides emergency funds to students who have encountered a sudden and unforeseen emergency.
+Funds may be used for, but are not limited to, medical emergencies, loss of employment, critical car or home repairs, and other unforeseen situations.
+Please note that this emergency fund cannot be used for tuition, books, or to offset poor financial management.
 Students can apply for the fund within the Student Affairs Office by completing the request form and going through the screening interview.
 Students may make this request only ONE TIME while enrolled at the University.